Connecticut Labor Laws Guide

 Whistleblower protection laws

-The main purpose of this set of laws is to ensure that employees can exercise all of their legal rights without negative repercussions as a result.
+The primary purpose of this set of laws is to ensure that employees can exercise all their legal rights without facing negative repercussions as a result.

-We'll list the reasons for which an employee can't be discriminated and retaliated against, nor can their employment be terminated:
+We’ll list the reasons for which an employee can’t be discriminated against or retaliated against, nor can their employment be terminated:

 Background check laws

-The state of Connecticut does not require or prohibit the employers conducting background checks on their employees — potential and current.
+The state of Connecticut doesn’t require or prohibit employers from conducting background checks on their employees — potential and current.

-If they decide to run background checks, employers must ensure they are following all the procedures and requirements of the Fair Credit Reporting Act, which operates on a federal level.
+If they decide to run background checks, employers must ensure they’re following all the procedures and requirements of the Fair Credit Reporting Act, which operates on a federal level.

 While that is the case for the vast majority of occupations, there are several that do require running background checks.
 Here’s the full list: